Compensation and refunds

 Seamless rail travel with easy changes and refunds for peace of mind.

-The journey from Montrose to Edinburgh on the fastest train in 1h 42m, usually 1h 52m.
-Each day, 29 trains leave from Montrose, starting at 06:35 and ending at 23:07.
-Get real-time updates on train schedules, delays, and cancellations.
-Save time, effort, and money with TrainPal.
+From Montrose to Edinburgh, take the fastest train in 1h 42m, typically 1h 52m.
+Daily, 25 trains depart from Montrose, with the first at 06:35 and the last at 23:07.
+Check real-time updates for train times, delays, and cancellations.
+TrainPal saves you time, effort, and money.

 Sat